The Best 15 Workouts for People Who Hate Exercise

 Start a dance party

 If you’re a music lover, it’s time to get more than just your toes a-tappin’: “Fifty to 60 minutes on your feet while moving to the beat can burn up to 450 calories,” says Arnit Kobryniec, a certified personal trainer in South Florida.
-So crank up your favorite tunes—you can use headphones or create a party by using a Bluetooth speaker like the JBL Lifestyle Xtreme 2—and dance like nobody’s watching!
+So crank up your favorite tunes—you can use headphones or create a party by using a Bluetooth speaker like the JBL Lifestyle Xtreme 2—and dance like nobody’s watching.
+(Check out these dance-inspired workouts that don’t even feel like exercise.)

 Let travel keep you active